DiedrichsenLab/diedrichsenlab.github.io/_guides/guide_1.md

 ---

-## Location, Frequency and Duration
+## Frequency and Duration

-### Location
-- Lab meetings are held in-person in room 4105 at the Western Interdisciplinary Research Building unless specified otherwise.

 ### Frequency
 - Lab meetings are held every week at the same day and time (TBD)
+- Lab meetings are held in-person in room 4105 at the Western Interdisciplinary Research Building unless specified otherwise.
 - No lab meetings are held on holidays

 ### Time Limit